XHFO-FM

-XHFO-FM is a radio station on 92.1 MHz in Mexico City.
+XHFO-FM (92.1 FM, "Radio Disney") is a radio station in Mexico City.
 The station is owned by Grupo Siete and carries the Radio Disney pop format.
+The transmitter is located atop World Trade Center Mexico City building.

 History

 XHFO received its initial concession on November 26, 1964.
 It was owned by Raymundo Romero Damian.

-XHFO signed on in 1979 as "Radio Triunfadora", being renamed to "Crystal FM" in 1982, with a contemporary Spanish music format.
+XHFO signed on in 1979, as "Radio Triunfadora", being renamed to "Crystal FM" in 1982, with a contemporary Spanish music format.
 In 1993, as grupera music began to gain success, the station was lent to Grupo Radio Centro in exchange for XEEST-AM in a relationship that would last 26 years.
 GRC promptly changed the name and format of XHFO to "Sonido Z" with grupera and regional Mexican music.
-In 1996 it was renamed "La Z".
+In 1996, it was renamed "La Z".

 On December 7, 1998, a format swap occurred between XHFO and XEQR-FM, with XHFO adopting the English classic hits format "Universal Stereo" that had begun in 1974, whereas "La Z" moved to XEQR.
 The swap was due to both formats being in close proximity to competitor stations with almost the same formats (XEQ-FM and XHDFM-FM), as well as to keep XHFO's operation in GRC's hands, since Grupo Siete tried to reclaim it after "La Z" had become Mexico City's top-rated station.

 On May 16, 2016, XHFO and XHRED 88.1 swapped formats.
 This time, the swap was due to technical considerations involving GRC's contract to operate XHFO, in order to preserve the continuity of the more profitable "Universal" format.
 Later that year, GRC and Grupo Siete extended the XHFO operating contract through November 30, 2020.

 After a reorganization of GRC's AM stations in 2017, most talk programs from XERED-AM moved to XHFO, limiting music to overnight hours.
 Following yet another programming change on November 20, said programming was dropped entirely.

 On January 14, 2019, XERC-FM flipped to talk as Radio Centro 97.7, taking with it most Radio Red programs and its format.
 XHFO became the pop station that XERC-FM had previously been, retaining the Red FM name and logo.